 Unless the parents have approximately equal custody time with the children and make roughly the same amount of money, one parent will likely pay child support to the other.
 The parent who does not have the children most of the time generally pays support to the parent who has more custody time.

 Child support guidelines help parents determine how much support they might pay or receive.
 Although the formula is different in each state, the guidelines are based largely on the parents’ gross or net incomes and take many different factors into account, such as the day care and medical costs.
 Parents must often provide tax records and payroll stubs in order to correctly calculate the amount.
-In Missouri, Illinois, Kansas and Oklahoma, how child supports works can vary, but the income of the parties is almost always a critical factor.
+In Missouri, Illinois, Kansas, Oklahoma and Nebraska, how child supports works can vary, but the income of the parties is almost always a critical factor.

 It can feel burdensome to make the calculation yourself — particularly because so much hangs on getting figures exactly right.
 At Stange Law Firm, PC, we take on the calculations for our clients.
-Our Missouri, Illinois, Kansas and Oklahoma law firm represents parents who need child support matters determined as part of a divorce or paternity proceeding, as well as parents seeking to modify or enforce an existing child support order.
+Our Missouri, Illinois, Kansas, Oklahoma and Nebraska law firm represents parents who need child support matters determined as part of a divorce or paternity proceeding, as well as parents seeking to modify or enforce an existing child support order.
 We will also help you understand the tax ramifications, as only one parent can claim the children as dependents.

 Child Support And Visitation